In the fast-paced world of project management, staying organized, efficient, and on track is paramount to achieving success.

 Image Source: FusionCharts

-Every task in the Gantt chart will be representing who is the responsible person for completing it.
+Every task in the Gantt chart will represent who is the responsible person for completing it.

 By clicking on the task, it needs to show the task owner indicator reflecting the responsible person from the team.